Wajood (2018 film): Development

-In October 2015, Javed Sheikh announced that he is making his directional comeback with Wajood, and describes the film as "vicious adoration story".
+In October 2015, Javed Sheikh announced that he was making his directional comeback with Wajood, and describes the film as "vicious adoration story".
 Revealing about the story Sheikh said, "I'm not saying it has maar dhaar in it, but it's not going to be your usual romantic love story.
 It's going to be intense and something different."
 The film will be produced by Sheikh's company JK Productions and line production in Turkey will be carried out by Azat Films Türkiye.
 In November 2015, IMGC Global Entertainment came on board as a distributor.

 Casting

 In July 2016, Saeeda Imtiaz and Danish Taimoor were cast in a leading roles.
 The character of Saeeda is "of a young Pakistani girl who is very outspoken, independent and doesn't rely on anybody to fulfill her dreams," and further revealed "for now, I have just signed the film with the initial details; I will get to know more about the team and the script once I'm in Pakistan."
 While Taimoor said, "The script is brilliant and its music also promises to be so; this is the main reason why I signed the film.
 And also the fact that Javed Sheikh Sahab is making his directional comeback with it.
 How could I have said no?"
 In May 2016, Frieha Altaf was cast in an unannounced role.